cskiwi/angular-nestjs-material-starter/README.md

 - **libs/frontend/root**: This directory contains the entry point for the frontend services.
 It includes necessary configurations and files to initialize and run the frontend application.

 ## Getting Started
+s

 ### Prerequisites

 Ensure you have the following installed on your machine:

-- Node.js (latest LTS version recommended)
+- Node.js (Node 20 is recommended, 22 doens't seem to build the SSG)
 - Nx CLI

 ### Installation